MACHINE NAME = WEB 2

 Least Developed Countries

 With daunting development needs and already weak capacities to mobilize sustainable development finance, LDCs are seeing their position further eroded by the fallout from cascading crises.
-Rising debt costs and exchange rate fluctuations are shrinking fiscal space, subtracting much-needed resources that may otherwise be utilized to address the lingering impacts from the COVID-19 pandemic, the cost-of-living crisis, and the increasingly adverse impacts of climate change.
+Rising debt costs and exchange rate fluctuations are shrinking fiscal space, subtracting much-needed resources that may otherwise be utilized to address the lingering impacts of the COVID-19 pandemic, the cost-of-living crisis, and the increasingly adverse impacts of climate change.

 In March 2022, the international community adopted the Doha Programme of Action for LDCs (DPoA), which includes many ambitious targets to support LDCs’ structural transformation, address climate change and build resilience against multidimensional vulnerabilities.
 The DpoA also included a specific target to “Address the debt distress of least developed countries by 2025 and provide coordinated and appropriate debt solutions” (paragraph 263).
 However, while financing needs continue to increase, these promises have so far failed to materialize, and international support has been too little too late.